Random Policy Evaluation Uncovers Policies of Generative Flow Networks: Proofs of Theorems 4.1-4.2

-\begin{proof} It can be simply verified that the tree-structured DAG (Theorem~\ref{thm:tree}) is a special case of the non-tree-structured DAG (Theorem~\ref{thm:graph}), with $B(s_{i+1})=1$ and there is only one path from $s_0$ to any states.
-Therefore, we prove the general non-tree case here with mathematical induction (and the proof for Theorem~\ref{thm:tree} can be also obtained via the following proof since it is a special case).
+It can be simply verified that the tree-structured DAG (Theorem~\ref{thm:tree}) is a special case of the non-tree-structured DAG (Theorem~\ref{thm:graph}), with $B(s_{i+1})=1$ and there is only one path from $s_0$ to any states, and $P_B$ is trivial in this case.
+Therefore, we prove the general non-tree case here with mathematical induction (and the proof for Theorem~\ref{thm:tree} can also be obtained via the following proof since it is a special case).